c-lamont/PXTabs/README.md

+# Not Maintained!
+Xamarin Forms now implements the ability to create tab layouts.
+This package still works well if you want a more customized tab ayout.

 # PXTabs
 - A tab layout that is more customizable and easier to use than trying to implement the native layouts.
 - Written entirely in Forms with no native code.